-Foreign companies are required to each maintain a register of registrable controllers within the following timelines:

-- Foreign companies registered on or after 31 March 2017: within 30 days after the date of registration; - Foreign companies registered before 31 March 2017 : within 60 days after 31 March 2017; - Foreign companies which are not required to maintain the register but are subsequently required to do so: within 60 days after the date of being required to maintain the register.
+- 3.1.1 Foreign companies are required to each maintain a register of registrable controllers within the following timelines: - (i) Foreign companies registered on or after 16 June 2025: starting on the date of the foreign company's date of registration; - (ii) Foreign companies registered on or after 31 March 2017 but before16 June 2025: Within 30 days after the date of registration: - (iii) Foreign companies registered before 31 March 2017: Within 60 days after 31 March 2017; - (iv) Foreign companies which are not required to maintain the register but are subsequently required to do so: within 60 days after the date of being required to maintain the register.
 For example, a foreign company that was a Singapore financial institution but subsequently ceased to be a Singapore financial institution must keep a register of registrable controllers within 60 days of cessation.